 A well-written cover letter is one of the most important tools you have to convince your employer that you are the right person for the job.
 When crafted carefully, a cover letter will demonstrate how your skills and expertise can add value to the company you want to work for.
+Explore the advice below from a top recruitment consultancy in China.

 Cover letter writing